 Let Us Believe in the Dawn of the Cold Season

 I first came to the poetry of Forugh Farrokhzad as a teenager in Iran.
 Like many young adults I dwelt in dark thoughts romanticizing the macabre.
 The listless wanting and dark desires she spoke to in her poetry resonated inside my anxious, restless mind.
 In Forugh’s verses I found a language unknown to me before, a language of dark desires and poignant melancholy.
-Love and desire, loneliness and death, and the relationships between them all were exotic countries too far to touch but easy to imagine myself in.
-In that same year a young college student renting a room in my childhood home took her own life.
-I remember seeing her body laid out on the bed through the slit in the door.
+Love and desire, loneliness and death, and the relationships between them all were exotic countries too far to touch, but easy to imagine myself in.

-Forty years later I have found myself returning to the verses of Forugh Farrokhzad, stumbling over her words in my now broken Farsi.
-This time, however, I am experiencing her poetry as a seasoned doctor who has come to know death intimately.
-Her desires and sins are no longer exotic fantasies but pieces of a shattered mirror in which I catch my own reflection.
-I have become an exile and the lines of Forugh’s poems spin a silken bridge from me to Iran.
+Forty years since leaving Iran I find myself returning to the verses of Farrokhzad, stumbling over her words in my now broken Farsi.
+This time, however, I am experiencing her poetry as an immigrant as well as a seasoned physician who has come to know death intimately.
+I have become an exile, and the lines of Forugh’s poems spin a silken bridge from me to Iran.